microprediction/timemachines/README.md

     pip install --upgrade microprediction

-On many systems pystan is flaky, thus also prophet.
+On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
 Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.

-The apple silicon (m1) install situation is fluid.
-I revert to anaconda.
-See [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.
+The apple silicon (m1) install situation is particularly fluid.
+I revert to anaconda miniforge.
+But see also [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.

     pip install whatever --no-use-pep517